DannyNemer/javascript-comments-style-guide/README.md

      */
     ```

-  1. Surround optional parameters with brackets.
+  1. Surround names of optional parameters with brackets.

     ```js
     /**